Return to CRFD Home Page

 Sadly, Marley died two days later.
 He will be remembered for his incredible attitude.
 He was in pain and he suffered but he continued to serve as a role model to many because he kept doing while others might have just given up.

-All of the above photos are from Marley's web page.
+All of the photos shown here are from Marley's web page.

 You can visit Marley's incredible web page at www.marleypratt.com